lrug/lrug.org/source/meetings/2012/november/index.html.md

 [Andrew Nesbitt](http://teabass.com/) says:

 > [Rubymotion](http://www.rubymotion.com/) lets you write native iOS apps in Ruby, this talk
 > explores the toolkit and the community that has sprung up around it.

+{::coverage year="2012" month="november" talk="an-introduction-to-rubymotion-writing-ios-apps-with-ruby" /}

 ### Background processing in Ruby (and Rails)

 [Khash Sajadi](http://sajadi.co.uk/dflat/) says:

 > This is an introduction to scalable background processing in Ruby
 > (and Rails) applications.
 It discusses best practises on task
 > management, managing and scaling long running processes in apps
 > and overviews different solutions from high end of [Delayed Job](https://github.com/collectiveidea/delayed_job)
 > to more detailed ones like [Event Machine](http://rubyeventmachine.com/).

+{::coverage year="2012" month="november" talk="background-processing-in-ruby-and-rails" /}

 Pub
 ---